SMART-Research/Randi2022/README.md

-# Randi2022
+# Shiny app

-The shiny app is created to visualize the exploratory data analysis of the uploaded data set.
-This shiny app built with R using the shiny web application.
+The Shiny app has been created to visualize the exploratory data analysis of the uploaded data set.
+This shiny app has been built with R using the Shiny Web Application.

 This app allows csv files only.